-Operating or riding in the vehicle without occupant side restraints properly secured.
+Operating or riding in the vehicle without doors properly latched.

 Serious injury or death.
 Occupants or their body parts can strike objects outside the vehicle, be crushed by the vehicle, or fall out of the vehicle during maneuvers or in the event of an accident.